camunda/camunda-docs-manual/content/update/patch-level.md

 The default value for the job executor priority range property [jobExecutorPriorityRangeMin]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#jobExecutorPriorityRangeMin" >}}) has changed from 0 to <code>-2<sup>63</sup></code> (`Long.MIN_VALUE`).
 This property and its counterpart ([jobExecutorPriorityRangeMax]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#jobExecutorPriorityRangeMax" >}})) only have an effect if [jobExecutorAcquireByPriority]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#jobExecutorAcquireByPriority" >}}) is set to true.

+## 7.18.4 to 7.18.5

+### Multi-Tenancy enabled for User operation logs

+Tenant information is populated for User operation logs from 7.18.5 onwards, user operation logs created prior will stay as they are.
+If [tenant check]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#tenantCheckEnabled" >}}) is enabled in the process engine, a tenant membership check will be performed for the following operations:

+* User operation log query
+* Deleting a user operation log
+* Adding/Clearing a user operation log annotation

+In case you want to avoid tenant checks, please refer to [Disable the transparent access restrictions]({{< ref "/user-guide/process-engine/multi-tenancy.md#disable-the-transparent-access-restrictions" >}}).

 # Full Distribution

 This section is applicable if you installed the [Full Distribution]({{< ref "/introduction/downloading-camunda.md#full-distribution" >}}) with a **shared process engine**.
 In this case you need to update the libraries and applications installed inside the application server.